Takuya Nomura

-Takuya Nomura (野村卓矢, Nomura Takuya) is a Japanese professional wrestler, currently working as a freelancer and is best known for his tenure with the professional wrestling promotions Big Japan Pro Wrestling (BJW) and Pro Wrestling Zero1 (Zero1).
+Takuya Nomura (野村卓矢, Nomura Takuya) is a Japanese professional wrestler.
+He is currently working as a freelancer, but is temporarily retired due to kidney failure.
+He is best known for his tenure with the professional wrestling promotions Big Japan Pro Wrestling (BJW) and Pro Wrestling Zero1 (Zero1).

 Professional wrestling career

 Independent circuit (2016–present)

 Nomura is known for his tenures with various promotions.
 He participated at the Lion's Gate Project, a developmental branch of professional wrestling promotion New Japan Pro-Wrestling (NJPW) which hosted its sixth event on June 15, 2017, where he teamed up with Dinosaur Takuma in a losing effort to Hiroyoshi Tenzan and Tiger Mask.
 At the Toshiwasure!
-Shuffle Tag Tournament 2020, a one-night event promoted by DDT Pro Wrestling (DDT) in partnership with BJW, Nomura teamed up with Konosuke Takeshita and obtained a victory over the team of Akira Hyodo & Makoto Oishi but fell short to Harashima and Yuji Okabayashi in the semi-finals.
+Shuffle Tag Tournament 2020, a one-night event promoted by DDT Pro Wrestling (DDT) in partnership with BJW, Nomura teamed up with Konosuke Takeshita and obtained a victory over the team of Akira Hyodo and Makoto Oishi, but fell short to Harashima and Yuji Okabayashi in the semi-finals.